Home

 ~ Augusta's Decades as a Widow ~

-Augusta never married again, and remained Edward's widow for 33 years.
+Augusta never re-married and remained Edward's widow for another 33 years.

 She kept her home in St. Louis, where she was Matron of Tucan Chapter 68 of the Order of the Eastern Star, member of the Temple Club Scottish Rite Women's Club and President of the St. Louis Chapter of the Grand Army of the Republic (GAR).